 Over the last few years there has been a growing cross-party consensus that to raise the rate of housebuilding, England needs to increase its investment in infrastructure, thereby opening up land for more homes.
 There is also a growing consensus that a greater share of the uplift in land value resulting from planning permission awards should help fund incremental infrastructure investment including affordable housing.

-CPP's latest report shows that landowners in England made more than £13 billion in profit in 2016/17 alone.
-In 2014/15, the figure was £9 billion, the research from the Centre for Progressive Policy has found.
-This means that profits have increased by around £4 billion in only two years.
+CPP's latest report shows that landowners in England made more than £13bn in profit in 2016/17 alone.
+In 2014/15, the figure was £9bn, the research from the Centre for Progressive Policy has found.
+This means that profits have increased by around £4bn in only two years.

 Infrastructure investment on vacant and derelict land enables more homes, including more affordable homes, to be built that are connected to jobs, while ensuring access to schools and hospitals.
 The challenge is that providing infrastructure for larger developments is costly which is why the increase in land values as a result of planning permission awards needs to play a greater role in funding these kinds of projects.

 The awarding of planning permission dramatically increased average agricultural land values from £22,520 per hectare to £6.2m per hectare for average residential values for new builds in 2016/17 across England; an increase of more than 275 times.

 Our research based on recent Ministry of Housing, Communities and Local Government (MHCLG) figures indicates: